nguyenvukhang/kitty2/docs/kittens/notify.rst

     kitten notify --wait-for-completion --button One --button Two "Good morning" Hello world, it is a nice day!

-.. program:: kitty +kitten notify
+.. program:: alatty +kitten notify

 .. tip:: Learn about the underlying :doc:`/desktop-notifications` escape code protocol.